faranalytics/flatten_iterables/README.md

 }
 ```

 By default Flatten It will flatten structures that contain instances of `list` and `dict`.
-However, you can flatten stuctures containing other types of iterables and mappings by adding their respective types to the `iterables` and `mappables` sets.
+However, you can flatten structures containing other types of iterables and mappings by adding their respective types to the `iterables` and `mappables` sets.

 In this example, a structure containing the types `set` and `OrderedDict` will be flattened.
 The type `set` is added to the `iterables` set and the type `OrderedDict` is added to the `mappables` set.